allenai/allenact/docs/installation/download-datasets.md

 ### Habitat
 To get the PointNav `habitat` dataset download and install the `allenact-habitat` docker container as described in [this tutorial](installation-framework.md).
-The dataset is included in the docker iage
+The dataset is included in the docker image.

 ## ObjectNav
 ### RoboTHOR